HuygensING/timbuctoo/README.md

 Go to the root of your git repository and execute the `mvn clean package -P example`.
 This will generate a war-file in the `timbuctoo-rest/target` Rename this file to `timbuctoo.war` and deploy it on your favourite web server like Apache Tomcat 6 or higher.

 #### Deploy the software
 When the project is build the module `timbuctoo-solr` contains a *zip-file (tar.gz)* in the target-folder.
 Extract that file to the directory you named in during the solr configuration and rename the newly created directory to `timbuctoo-solr`.
 You can do this with `tar -xvf {path to tar.gz} {target path}`

 Now you can deploy Timbuctoo to Tomcat.
 The easiest way is to copy the `war` of the `timbuctoo-rest` module to the `webapps`-directory of Tomcat and rename it to `timbuctoo.war`.

 ### Demo pages
 Timbuctoo has a few pages made for demo purposes.
 The pages are found in the `webapp/static` folder in the `timbuctoo-rest` Maven module. `index.html` shows the content of the database and the different solr indexes. `search.html` demonstrates a simple text  search page.
 Each `VRE` can search its own objects.
-Like the `VRE` *DWC* can search on each type defined in the Java package `nl.knaw.huygens.timbuctoo.model.dwcbia`.
+Like the `VRE` *CKCC* can search on each type defined in the Java package `nl.knaw.huygens.timbuctoo.model.ckcc`.
 The same is true for *DutchCarribean*.
 The *Base* VRE will can search in the `model` root package.
 These model packages can be found in the `timbuctoo-core` Maven module.

 Another interesting page is `user_info.html` in the `example_vre` subfolder  this demonstrates how to request a secured resource.
 This page can be reached on `{base_url}/timbuctoo/static/example_vre/user_info.html`.